rangle/ngCourse2/handout/features/es6.md

 Some of the highlights:

 - Classes
-- Arrow Functions
+- Arrow Function
-- Template Strings
+- Template String
 - Inheritance
-- Constants and Block Scoped Variables
+- Constants and Block Scoped Variable
-- ...spread and ...rest
+- Spread and Rest operators
 - Destructuring
-- Modules
+- Module